 Sales on marketplace websites need to be split between the seller and the marketplace.
 Typically, the marketplace will collect payment and then transfer the money to the sellers minus any fees and commissions.
 Ensuring that the payment process happens seamlessly, transparently, and regularly is essential when it comes to maintaining good relationships with your vendor partners.
 Marketplace websites are more complicated because you can have customers buying products from multiple vendors in one order.

 Shopify offers add-on apps like Stripe Connect that can help marketplace admins manage payments, seller earnings, and commission fees.
 You also need to consider payment methods.
 The more payment methods you accept, the more business you can feasibly do.
-However, keeping track of payments gets more complicated when you add additional vendors and accepted payment methods.
+However, keeping track of payments gets more complicated when you add additional vendors and accepted payment methods; consider using a reliable vendor management system.
 Determining your payment process should be the first step of your Shopify marketplace.

 Marketplace websites make the bulk of their revenue by collecting commissions on items sold on their platform.
 If you are planning on creating a Shopify marketplace, you need to determine what your commission rate will be.
 You also need to figure out how orders with products from multiple vendors will affect your commission rate, if at all.
 Commissions can become a pain point on marketplace websites when policies are not clearly communicated and enforced.
 Sellers need to have a clear understanding of what your commission rate is and when it will be applied.

 You also need to ensure that your commissions are being applied fairly and evenly across your marketplace.
 If vendors become aware that you charge some sellers more or less than others, they may become upset, and your working relationship with your vendors could become strained.
 Marketplace websites have the unique challenge of pleasing both customers and vendors.